OWNER OF MUDITA CAMEL DAIRY

 Meghan Stalzer is known as the Camel Chick in her small community of Moffat, Colorado, a nickname developed after community members began to recognize her family for their camel farm and the unique Airbnb that they run on the property.

-In the case of Meghan’s farm, she won’t have enough milk available to sell until next year because they are rebuilding their breed and a camel’s gestation period is 13 months, so the breeding process is a lot longer.
-Luckily, in addition to producing milk, Meghan also spins camel wool and sells it as yarn that is exceptionally soft because of their dual coat of fur and hair.
+In the case of Meghan’s farm, she won’t have enough milk available to sell until next year because she and her husband are rebuilding their breed.
+A camel’s gestation period is 13 months, so the breeding process is a lot longer.
+Luckily, in addition to producing milk, Meghan also spins camel wool and sells it as yarn that is exceptionally soft because of camels’ dual coat of fur and hair.
 She also makes camel fudge (which requires a lot less milk) and camel milk soap that feels great on the skin and smells amazing.
-Meghan and her husband also run an Airbnb with yurts on the property to supplement their income and use it as a way to share their love and knowledge of camel life to others, a real treat and something very unique for the guests they host.
+Meghan and her husband also run an Airbnb with yurts on the property to supplement their income and use it as a way to share their love and knowledge of camel life with others — a real treat and something very unique for the guests they host.